-As an early Faith No More fan, I have also enjoyed following the fine works and projects of the members throughout the years.
+As an early Faith No More fan, I have also enjoyed following the fine works and projects of the group's members throughout the years.

 Billy Gould of Faith No More

 Billy Gould is a bass guitar player and an original and founding member of Faith No More, which he started with drummer Mike Bordin in 1981.
 After two full-length albums, We Care A Lot (1985) and Introduce Yourself (1987), singer Chuck Mosley was replaced by Mike Patton.
 The Real Thing (1989) put the guys on the map with the huge breakthrough single, ''Epic.''
 After that, they released the alternative '90s blueprint album Angel Dust (1992), and the rest, as they say, is history.